SafSoufTouk/LibreOfficeConverter/README.md

-# WordToPdf
+# pxCore/LibreOfficeConverter

-Symfony bundle to convert a word file to pdf.
+Symfony bundle to converts files from one format, such as '.docx' or '.xlsx' to another, such as '.pdf' or '.csv'.

 Authors
 -------